-PCR – or polymerise chain reaction – tests cost about £65 ($88) and in-store ones retail for about £85.
+Polymerase chain reaction, or PCR, tests cost about £65 ($86) and in-store ones retail for about £85.
 Private clinics tend to charge about £200 per test.

 These prices are significantly higher than for lateral flow tests which can be sold for anywhere between £5 and £30.

-If PCR tests were scrapped in favour of lateral flow tests it could save families hundreds of pounds per trip.
+When PCR tests were scrapped in favour of lateral flow tests, the move saved families hundreds of pounds per trip.

 Taking the test

-Both require a swab to be taken from the nose and throat, although some lateral flow test providers say a sample from the nose will suffice.
+Both require a swab to be taken from the nose or throat.

 For a PCR, the swab has to be sent to a laboratory where researchers analyse it and the result is delivered to the customer, usually be email.

-This can take up to two or three days, depending on the speed of the mail and if there are any backlogs in labs.
+This can take up to two or three days, depending on whether there are any backlogs in labs.

 The LFT swab on the other hand is inserted into a capsule of liquid before being poured into a device.
 The rapid tests have been used in schools and workplaces and for allowing entry to events.

 Advice varies but most manufacturers say to wait about 15 minutes before accepting the results displayed.

 PCR test results are sequenced in labs to pick up variants of concern and that includes the Omicron mutation.
 This is why they are recommended for people experiencing Covid symptoms.

-Because of their high reliability in this regard, the government has so far been reluctant to replace them with LFTs.
+Because of their high reliability in this regard, the UK government was, for a long time, reluctant to replace them with LFTs.

-However, the UK government has said that the quality of lateral flow tests has improved since the start of the pandemic.
+The government also realised the quality of lateral flow tests has improved since the start of the pandemic.

-Travel bosses have long said that pricey PCR tests are deterring people from booking flights abroad.
+Travel companies have long said that pricey PCR tests are deterring people from booking flights abroad.